Shaz2ej/youthpargati/README_REFERRAL_DASHBOARD.md

 2. **Using Referral Codes**
    - Copy referral codes from either section using the "Copy" button
    - Share referral codes using the "Share" button (opens WhatsApp)
-   - When someone uses your referral code to purchase a package, you earn commissions
+   - When someone uses your referral code to purchase a package, you earn commissions based on whether you own that package

 3. **Automatic Package Movement**
    - When you purchase a new package, it will automatically appear in "Your Purchased Packages"